Simsreal/simsreal/CONTRIBUTING.md

 To create a shared AGI vision and stable progressions to Simsreal's success, and most importantly establishing core guidelines for you to familiarize with Simsreal and contribute to it, we encourage all Simsreal contributors have the same beliefs on the ways we approach to AGI.

 Here are some of our beliefs, which are not likely to be changed, but likely to be expanded (for clarity and consistency):
-* All modern AI, includings Large Language Models (LLMs) do not lead to AGI, because they are experience machines.
+* All modern AI, includings Large Language Models (LLMs) do not lead to AGI.
 * AGI relies on *on-the-fly* learning where it takes place at "now" and "here".
 Traditional training-deployment does not apply here.
 * AGI's consciousness is emergent and a product of memory, perceptions, and available context, which are driven by instincts.
 * AGI can have actions only on joints where they can control.